Last Updated on October 5, 2022

 Miami – no pun intended – remains one of the hottest destinations in the USA.

-Its South Beach, SoBe for short, has often been called America’s Riviera and rightfully so.
+Its South Beach, SoBe for short, is often said to be America’s Riviera and rightfully so.
 It has the glitz and glamor, the beauty and the beaches, the restaurants, the shops, the everything you’d want for either a decent or decadent holiday.

 But after you tire of the glitz and glamor, the beaches, the shopping and the dining, what’s there to do in Miami on the weekend?
 In a word: plenty.